Hattie Mahood: Decline in health and end of active political involvement

+Letters to the editor

 Mahood was an avid writer of letters to the editor, some refuting points raised by anti-suffrage correspondents with arguments and emotion.
 In 1913, she exchanged letters on the subject of the cat and mouse act with a Mr Hayward.
 In one letter Mahood stated that there was one ‘one remedy to stop the suffragist agitation, viz, votes for women.’
 Mahood returned to the subject more strongly on 23 July 1913, when she asserted that "in dealing with the militant suffragettes, the authorities had resorted to barbarism".

+World War I

 During World War One, in 1916, she applied to a local tribunal for exemption from military service of her working foreman and only man employed (Jas.
 Ashcroft) at Mahood Bros where he worked as a nurseryman.
 In her application, she noted that her two sons were her partners in the business and were on active service abroad.
 The tribunal granted exemption (until the end of the following month).
 Also that year, Mahood presided over a meeting of smaller tenants of the Burscough estates and explained what actions she had taken in support of them.

-Mahood ’s activities from then until her death in 1940 are not known; but she continued to live with her sons at the nursery farm.
-Her death was announced in the Ormskirk Advertiser.
+Her activities from then until her death in 1940 are not known.